abbie-evans/vaccine-booster-optimisation/README.md

  ### Modelling the Infectiousness of the Variant

- At the start of the model, `100` random indiviuals are infected with the novel variant.
+ At the start of the model, `100` random individuals are infected with the novel variant.

 The variant has an effective reproduction number $R_e$, or the transmissibility of the novel variant at the beginning of each simulation, accounting for the immunity and susceptibility of the host population at the time, $\beta$.
 The simulation period is then adapted given a value of $R_e$, such that for `t = 1 year`, $R_e=1.5$, and for `t = 185 days`, $R_e=3$.